jamesal1/NESgpu/README.md

 PerturbedLinear/PerturbedConv2d is the "default" implementation which adds Gaussian noise to its weights.
 Large amounts of memory are needed to store the Gaussian noise.

+SparsePerturbedLinear is a test demonstration of sparse Gaussian noise.
+Some basic tests on MNIST show some bad effects with extreme sparsity.

 PermutedLinear/PermutedConv2d reuses a single Gaussian noise vector in a shuffled manner for all population members.
 It is fast and has a low memory overhead.
 It introduces correlation between members, but in a manner which should have no practical impact.

-SparsePerturbedLinear is a test demonstration of sparse Gaussian noise.
-Its performance is not much better than PermutedLinear and there are plausible scenarios in which sparse Gaussian noise performs worse than Gaussian noise.
+It also has sparse options.

 See https://github.com/jamesal1/NESgpu/wiki/Explanation-of-Design-Decisions for further discussion of the optimizations.